NoCheatPlus/Docs/Development/bip/bip-3.16.1-and-later.md

     * [BREAKING] (I)WorldDataManager stores all sorts of per-world (-per-check-type) things (to be continued).
     * [BREAKING] (I)PlayerDataManager stores per player data (including config cache, debug flags, exemptions).
     * [BREAKING] (I)PlayerData holds a cache for per player configuration and data.
+    * (Other cleanup, fixes related to the more complex recent additions.)